futo-org/fcast/sdk/sender/README.md

 ## IOS

-If `iphonesimulator` SDK not found, execute the following command:
+If `iphonesimulator SDK` is not found when running the build commands, execute the following:

 ```console
 $ # xcode-select --switch /Applications/Xcode.app/Contents/Developer/